September 8, 2020 - 11:00 a.m.

 Remember to follow all guidelines of the Protect Your Owl Family health and safety plan.
 Students, faculty and staff are required to wear face coverings at all times when on FAU campuses, both inside and outside buildings; do not overcrowd spaces; maintain physical distancing of at least six feet; wipe down work stations; wash your hands or use hand sanitizer; and stay home if you are feeling sick.

-As you review these documents, we welcome your thoughts and questions via email to FAUCOVID19@fau.edu.
-All feedback will be shared with applicable departments across our campuses to ensure we make adjustments as necessary.
+General questions related to the COVID-19 situation should be directed to FAUCOVID19@fau.edu.
+All feedback will be shared with applicable departments across the FAU campuses to ensure adjustments, as necessary.

 Fall 2020 Semester Plans

 Questions and Requests for Assistance can be directed to a Member of the COVID-19 Team at FAUCOVID19@fau.edu.

 Non-Residential Students (contact the Office of the Dean of Students)